Foundation / Corporation

 - Animal shelters or agencies

-- Foundations or organizations which are grant making entities or that distribute funds to other nonprofit organizations (pass through)
+- Foundations or organizations that are grant making entities or that distribute funds to other nonprofit organizations (pass through)

 - Start-up organizations defined as nonprofits whose ruling year has been granted by the IRS for less than three years